-Multi-Manager Exemptive Order: The Trust and iM Global have obtained an exemptive order from the SEC that permits iM Global, subject to certain conditions, to hire, terminate and replace subadvisors with the approval of the Board only and without shareholder approval.
-Within 60 days of the hiring of any new subadvisor or the implementation of any proposed material change in a sub-advisory agreement with an existing sub-advisor, shareholders will be furnished information about the new subadvisor or sub-advisory agreement that would be included in a proxy statement.
-The order also permits the Fund to disclose subadvisory fees only in the aggregate in its registration statement.
+Multi-Manager Exemptive Order: The Trust and iM Global have obtained an exemptive order from the SEC that permits iM Global, subject to certain conditions, to hire, terminate and replace sub-advisors with the approval of the Board only and without shareholder approval. iM Global has ultimate responsibility for the performance of the Funds due to its responsibility to oversee the Funds' managers and recommend their hiring, termination, and replacement.
+Within 60 days of the hiring of any new sub-advisor or the implementation of any proposed material change in a sub-advisory agreement with an existing sub-advisor, shareholders will be furnished information about the new sub-advisor or sub-advisory agreement that would be included in a proxy statement.
+The Fund is managed by a single sub-advisor.
+For funds with multiple sub-advisors, the order also permits the Fund to disclose sub-advisory fees only in the aggregate in its registration statement.
 Pursuant to the order, shareholder approval is required before iM Global enters into any sub-advisory agreement with a sub-advisor that is affiliated with the Fund or iM Global.